sonocotta/esparagus-media-center/README.md

 - [ ] - flexible configurations with on-the-fly configuration changes

-### Louder Esparagus power considerations
+### Louder and Amped Esparagus power considerations

-The Louder Espragus can be quite a power-hungry device, simply using 5V over the USB-C is clearly not an option.
+The Louder and Amped Espragus can be quite a power-hungry devices, simply using 5V over the USB-C is clearly not an option.
 The intention for using a PD-enabled power adapter to run the board is simplicity and ease of use for customers.
 Ideally, you should supply a 20V 3.25 Amp capable power source, which is common for modern laptops (Dell, HP, and Lenovo have all tested and work perfectly).
 However, pretty much any 9V/12V/20V PD-enabled power adapter will work, most typically phone chargers with a quick charge option.
 The smallest of the family is a 25W model, which is plenty enough for a living space.

 The interesting part was all the phone and laptop chargers I used for the test (around five different makes of each), sounded great, with no hissing, no popping.
 (Apart from the Apple ones, they didn’t work.
 Likely they have Apple-specific PD protocol).
 This is probably because modern devices have become so noise-sensitive that manufacturers have been forced to do good work on noise levels.